 Prana Vinyasa is an energetic, creative, full-spectrum approach to embodying the flow of yoga, as cultivated by Shiva Rea and the Global Vinyasa Collective of Teachers.
 Students of all levels are empowered to experience prana – the universal source of breath, life-energy and conscious intelligence – as the navigating source of their yoga practice.
 Practitioners learn classical and innovative approaches to vinyasa yoga and the state of flow, inspired by Krishnamacharya’s teachings, Tantra, Ayurveda, Bhakti, and Somatics.
 Prana Flow classes are breath inspired journeys that offer a complete spectrum (ha-tha) of rhythms from meditative and rejuvenating to the challenging and empowering.
 Every class is well rounded, following the mandala of the body and asanas – to create whole body transformation of strength and fluidity, circulation and centering.

 This class introduces yoga asanas (postures), details optimal body alignment and integrates stretching and breathing exercises, with straight-forward sequencing that is accessible for all levels.
-This class is recommended for those new to yoga, stiff athletes or anyone looking for a deeper focus on breath and alignment.
+It is recommended for those new to yoga, stiff athletes or anyone looking for a deeper focus on breath and alignment.

 Vinyasa means “breath-synchronized movement,” and Vinyasa yoga is a series of poses that will move you through the power of inhaling and exhaling.
 Vinyasa movements are smoothly flowing and almost dance-like.
 This class is open to ALL yogis and can be modified for all levels.